 Why do communities impose impact fees?

-First, many communities either have underestimated their actual growth or failed to engage in long-range, fiscal planning for capital improvements altogether.
-Accordingly, because these communities have not adequately planned for growth, they need additional sources of revenue, for example impact fees, to fund those capital improvements which are necessary to accommodate growth.
+- Many communities either have underestimated their actual growth or failed to engage in long-range fiscal planning for capital improvements altogether.
+Accordingly, because these communities have not adequately planned for growth, they need additional sources of revenue, such as impact fees, to fund those capital improvements that are necessary to accommodate growth.

-Second, many other sources of revenue have dried up as options for local governments.
-Over the last several years, fiscal responsibility has been shifted from federal and state governments to local units.
+- Many other sources of revenue have dried up as options for local governments.
+Over the last several years, fiscal responsibility has shifted from federal and state governments to local units.
 For example, municipalities are now required to share more of the burden for transportation costs than in the past.

-Finally, some people contend that the burden of paying for capital improvements should be borne by new development because new residents will be the ones who will put pressure on the existing facilities.
+- Finally, some contend that the burden of paying for capital improvements should be borne by new development because new residents will be the ones who will put pressure on the existing facilities.

 Although they are an effective means to generate income for the community, impact fees increase the cost of housing.
 When a community imposes an impact fee on new development, the actual costs are passed on to the purchaser through increased lot prices.
 As lot prices increase, the number of people who are able to afford the lots decreases.
 In addition, if the impact fees are too high, prospective homebuyers will look to other communities with lower prices.
 Accordingly, by reducing the number of prospective buyers who are either able or willing to pay for the increased lot prices, impact fees can have a devastating impact on local real estate markets.

 Despite claims by local neighborhood groups, new residents are not the only ones affected by impact fees.
 According to Planning Magazine, 50 to 75 percent of new homes are purchased by existing residents looking to trade up within the same community.
 Accordingly, impact fees often penalize longtime tax-paying residents for wanting to stay in the community.